-Then check the gambling incident register for any previous reports about the patron showing warning signs of problematic gambling behaviour.
+Check the gambling incident register for any previous reports about the patron showing warning signs that they are experiencing gambling harm.
 If there have been previous reports about the patron showing warning signs, this might provide evidence to confirm the family member's concerns, and support venue staff and management to make a decision to exclude the patron if this would be in the best interests of the patron's and/or their family's wellbeing.

-If there have not been any previous reports about the patron showing warning signs, then quietly monitor the patron whenever they are at the venue, and report any relevant warning signs or incidents.
-Doing this might provide evidence to confirm the family member's concerns and support the venue to make a decision to exclude the patron, as above.
+If there have not been any previous reports about the patron in the gambling incident register, monitor the patron whenever they are at the venue, and report any relevant warning signs or incidents.

-Interactions with concerned family members can be just as stressful as interactions with angry or distressed patrons, and can negatively affect the wellbeing of staff.
-It's extremely important for you to debrief (we will discuss debriefing in Section 4) with all staff who were involved in the interaction, to help them process how they are thinking and feeling.
-Doing this also provides support, and builds good team communication.
+Interactions with concerned family members can be just as stressful as interactions with angry or distressed patrons and can impact the wellbeing of staff.
+It's important for you to debrief (covered in Section 4) with all staff involved to help them process the interaction and feel supported.